Documentation for the Farm Sector Balance Sheet

 This documentation covers the information contained in the farm sector balance sheet, as well the estimation methodologies and data sources used in generating the individual balance sheet components.
 The balance sheet of the agricultural sector provides a snapshot of the sector's assets, debts, and equity as of December 31 or as close to the end of the year that the source data will allow.
 The balance sheet is designed to account for only the set of farm assets and liabilities used in the production of agricultural products.
 This set includes farm real estate assets leased from non-operator landlords and the liabilities outstanding on these assets.
 It also includes automobiles, trucks and farm machinery leased to farm operators.

-Due to data and other limitations, ERS has not developed a sector-level balance sheet of agriculture that includes household assets and debts since 1992.
+Because of data and other limitations, ERS has not developed a sector-level balance sheet of agriculture that includes household assets and debts since 1992.
 The complexity of trying to allocate farm household financial accounts between farm and nonfarm activities was a key reason behind the change to a methodology excluding farm household assets and debts.
 It was further recognized that taking into account only the households of primary operators excluded many farm-dependent households, particularly for the largest, most complex farms.
 Over the last two decades, the financial and organizational structure of farms has become even more complex, with an increasing presence of multiple operators and household participants in farm ownership and governance.
 Therefore, the balance sheet treats farm operator households and businesses as separate entities, excluding the personal portion of farm households’ assets and debts from balance sheet estimates.

 The documentation is broken down into two primary sections covering the data sources and methodology for farm sector assets and debts.
 Within each primary section, there is a general description followed by detailed information on the data sources and specific methodology used to construct the estimate of the respective asset or debt sub-components.